Allium paniculatum: Taxonomy

-Distribution
+Distribution and habitat

 Allium paniculatum has been reported from every European country bordering on the Black and Mediterranean Seas, including the islands of Corsica, Sardinia, Sicily and Crete.
 It is also considered native in Portugal, the Czech Republic, Hungary, western Siberia, Kazakhstan, Armenia, Georgia, Azerbaijan, Iran, Iraq, Lebanon, Syria, Israel, and Palestine.
 It has become naturalized in California, New York State, Azores, Madeira, Canary Islands, and South Australia.
-However see the above section, in which phylogenetic studies demonstrate that the true distribution is in fact confined to Ukraine and South Russia.
+Recent phylogenetic studies demonstrate that the species' true distribution is in the countries around the Black and Caspian seas, including Bulgaria, Ukraine and Crimea, European Russia, the Caucasus, Iraq, Iran, Kazakhstan, and western Siberia.

+In European Russia, Ukraine, and Crimea it is typically found in dry grasslands (steppes), including on ancient burial mounds, where it grows association with other steppe plants.

 The species has been collected in the vicinity of San Francisco Bay in California, as well as isolated locales in Essex County in northeastern New York State.
 This is of concern because the species has the potential to become a noxious weed.
-It tends to grow in disturbed sites such as roadsides, cultivate fields, etc.
+It tends to grow in disturbed sites such as roadsides, cultivated fields, etc.